SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 1.md

 ## Lab 1: Getting started with Hyperscale (Citus)

-For a successfule connection into Hyperscale (Citus) on Azure Database for PostgreSQL, we need to enable firewall services.
+For a successful connection into Hyperscale (Citus) on Azure Database for PostgreSQL, we need to enable firewall services.

 ### Task 1: Configure server-level firewall service